Supported Question Types

 # Conditional Questions

 Conditional questions are those that depend on the answer to a previous question.
 For example, if a user selects "Yes" to a question, a follow-up question may appear asking for more details.
+These can also be nested.

 Example of a Conditional Question: